 The encrypted connection is made over HTTPS (Hyper Text Transfer Protocol Secure) and will display https in the website address bar along with a closed padlock symbol.

 Why do you need SSL?

 SSL data encryption secures your website visitor’s connection, an when people see that padlock icon in the web address bar, they feel a little safer and trust visiting and shopping on your site.
 It also helps to limit your security liability knowing that the connection isn’t being compromised by a hacker trying to capture sensitive data.

 Google and other search engines like secure websites.
 They are recommending you just by displaying your website in their search results.
 If they know your site is secured by SSL, they will be more likely to rank you higher in the results than your competition who aren’t using SSL.

 If you have an e-commerce site, membership site, or are collecting some form of sensitive data, SSL is a must!

 In the past to purchase, configure and install an SSL certificate on a website could get pretty expensive.
 But with the different options available today, it’s never been more affordable to secure your site.

-As part of Current Media Group’s Managed WordPress Hosting and Support, we offer different levels of SSL encryption.
-If you need a basic SSL we can set you up at no additional cost and for more advanced needs our low priced SSLs will have you covered.
+As part of Current Media Group’s Managed WordPress Hosting and Support, we offer basic SSL encryption for free.

 Need help deciding what WordPress hosting plan and SSL certificate is right for you?
 Feel free to give us a call at 973-862-8687 for a free no obligation consultation.